mnot/I-D/rfc5988bis/draft.md

 # Links

-In this specification, a link is a typed connection between two resources that are identified by Internationalised Resource Identifiers (IRIs) {{RFC3987}}, and is comprised of:
+In this specification, a link is a typed connection between two resources, and is comprised of:

-* A context IRI,
+* A link context,
 * a link relation type ({{link-relation-types}}),
-* a target IRI, and
+* a link target, and
 * optionally, target attributes.

-A link can be viewed as a statement of the form "{context IRI} has a {relation type} resource at {target IRI}, which has {target attributes}".
+A link can be viewed as a statement of the form "{link context} has a {link relation type} resource at {link target}, which has {target attributes}".

-Note that in the common case, the context IRI will also be a URI {{RFC3986}}, because many protocols (such as HTTP) do not support dereferencing IRIs.
-Likewise, the target IRI will be converted to a URI (see {{RFC3987}}, Section 3.1) in serialisations that do not support IRIs (e.g., the Link header).
+Link contexts and link targets are both IRIs {{RFC3987}}.
+However, in the common case, the link context will also be a URI {{RFC3986}}, because many protocols (such as HTTP) do not support dereferencing IRIs.
+Likewise, the link target will be sometimes be converted to a URI (see {{RFC3987}}, Section 3.1) in places that do not support IRIs (such as the Link header field defined in {{#header}}).

 This specification does not place restrictions on the cardinality of links;
-there can be multiple links to and from a particular IRI, and multiple links of the same or different types between a given context and target .
+there can be multiple links to and from a particular target, and multiple links of the same or different types between a given context and target .
 Likewise, the relative ordering of links in any particular serialisation, or between serialisations (e.g., the Link header and in-content links) is not specified or significant in this specification; applications that wish to consider ordering significant can do so.